Skip to main content

 When an opponent speeds up a ball, the instinct to swing back with equal pace usually backfires, since two hard shots in a row at close range rarely both land in.
 Blocking instead uses a firm, stationary paddle face angled slightly downward to redirect the incoming pace softly back into the court, converting an attack into a much slower, more controllable ball.
 The paddle barely moves; the incoming ball's own pace does most of the work.

-An opponent speeds up a ball at the body; the player keeps a still, firm paddle face and blocks it back short and soft rather than swinging.
+An opponent speeds up a ball at the body.
+The player keeps a still, firm paddle face and blocks it back short and soft rather than swinging.

 Why it matters